inigo-llc/guides/development/revision-control/README.md

 ##### Pull Request Process

-1. Initialize: Create the "New Pull Request" and provide a 1) Title and 2) a Description.
+1. Initialize: Create the "New Pull Request" and provide a 1) Title, 2) a Description, and 3) Labels.
 The title should be descriptive enough that it is unique to the current work and indicates the purpose of the PR.
 The description should contain a longer description that details the purpose of the PR.
 The description should also contain one or more "Fixes #<Issue Number>" that link the issues being resolved by merging the PR.
 Some projects may have a template for the description, this should be filled out as accurate as possible if it exist.
+The Labels should at a minimum include the Milestone for time tracking.
+The Labels can also include the people who who should execute the tasks below in the role needed.

 2. Auto Validation: The PR will execute testing and additional processes to auto check the code changes.
 It make take several minutes to run all tests depending on the project configuration.
 I tis the responsibility of the developer requesting the PR to check ALL test and verify that they are passing.